sugarlabs/www-v2/src/constants/MarkdownFiles/more/students.md

 While computation and coding are at the heart of Sugar, Sugar is not a programming curriculum: computational thinking goes well beyond the realm of learning to code.
 While the specific algorithms they discuss—searching, sorting, optimal stopping, predicting, etc.—are useful in and of themselves, the real power of computational thinking lies in its systematic approach to debugging and problem-solving.

 Learning that problems can be addressed systematically is the underlying **“powerful idea”** of programming.
 The process of writing and then repairing or **debugging** a program provides a basis for active learning through trial and error, regardless of what the problem that is actually being solved.

 ---

-## Link to Some Learning Materials

-- Ceibal materials
-- Paraguay materials

----